oscar-system/Oscar.jl/docs/src/CommutativeAlgebra/modules.md

 ## Elements of Subqotients

+The abstract supertype for all elements of finitely presented modules over commutative rings in OSCAR is `ModuleFPElem{T}`.
-The abstract type for elements of subquotients in OSCAR is `AbstractSubQuoElem{T}`.
+The abstract type for elements of subquotients is `AbstractSubQuoElem{T} <: ModuleFPElem{T}`.
 Its concrete descendant `SubQuoElem{T}` implements an element $m$ of a subquotient
 $M$ over the ring $R$ as a sparse row, that is, as an object of type `SRow{T}`.
 This object specifies the coefficients of an $R$-linear combination of the generators of $M$